German question: Later influence

 The idea of Austrian territories with a significant German-speaking population joining a Greater German state was maintained by some circles both in Austria-Hungary and Germany.
 It was again promoted after the close of World War I and the dissolution of the Austro–Hungarian monarchy in 1918 by the proclamation of the rump state, German Austria.
 Proponents attempted to incorporate German Austria into the German Weimar Republic.
 However, this was prohibited by the terms of both the Treaty of Saint-Germain and the Treaty of Versailles, though Austrian political parties such as the Greater German People's Party and the Social Democrats pursued this idea regardless.

 In 1931, there was an attempt to create a customs union between the Weimar Republic and Austria.
 The move was protested by France, and bankers such as Henry Strakosch of Austria, who later became a financier of Winston Churchill.
 Large-volume money transfers followed, making the customs union impractical as the economic crisis deepened.

 In Germany, Adolf Hitler, an Austrian German by birth, had been a firm proponent of the unification of Germany and Austria.
 A demand for a Greater Germany was included in a 1920 party platform of the Nazi Party.
 Hitler's election in Germany set into motion increased pressure for a merger between Germany and Austria that swayed many Austrian politicians.
 But fascist Italy, despite its friendly relations with Hitler, strongly opposed any kind of merger of Austria into Germany, and pressured and threatened Austrian politicians from pursuing such a course.
 Austria, meanwhile, adopted Austrofascism which focused on the history of Austria and opposed the absorption of Austria into Nazi Germany (according to the belief that Austrians were "better Germans").
 Austrian Chancellor Kurt Schuschnigg (1934–1938) called Austria the "better German state".
 Nevertheless, German nationalists' desire for a unified nation-state incorporating all Germans into a Greater Germany persisted and, in time, Mussolini's Italy became distracted by its 1936 invasion of Ethiopia, leading to a stretch of resources and less willingness to intervene in Austria.

+In 1938, Hitler's long-desired union between his birthplace, Austria, and Germany (Anschluss) was completed, which violated the terms of the Treaty of Versailles; the League of Nations was unable to enforce the ban on such a union.
+After the German occupation and annexation of Austria, the Nazi regime held a fait accompli referendum on 13 March 1938, where Nazi authorities claimed that 99.7561% of the votes were in favor of the annexation.
+The plebiscite was conducted under extensive intimidation and suppression of Austrian Jews and political opposition, with around 8% of the Austrian voters having their own voting right abrogated.
+The Nazi regime made sure to prevent a possible defeat at the polls, given that contemporary estimates showed majority support to Austria's independence.